 Mountain View has again doubled in size since then.
-Today it has almost 80,000 citizens living in nine separate districts.
+Today it has more than 80,000 citizens living in nine separate districts.
 Technology still drives the city’s economy, with numerous upper-case names calling Mountain View home.
 The most significant of these is Google, which moved its headquarters to the former home of Silicon Graphics, in 2003.
-The “Googleplex” employs over 20,000 and isn’t done expanding.
+The “Googleplex” employs over 25,000 and isn’t done expanding.

 The influence of Google, Symantec, LinkedIn, Intuit and others in Mountain View cannot be overstated.
 Mountain View’s downtown, for example, has undergone a complete overhaul in recent years.
 Beginning in 1990, city leaders took a sharp turn from decades-old policies that had turned their town into what some were calling a “dormitory for high-tech workers,” transforming downtown into a pedestrian hub and a transit hub, thanks to CalTrain and light rail stations at the foot of Castro Street.

 Downtown is also where you’ll now find all manner of restaurants, shops and lively sidewalks.
 On Sundays you’ll find a farmers market and during the summer, Castro Street is closed to vehicles every Thursday night for Thursday Night Live, a community celebration with live music, children’s activities and, at times, a classic car show.
-Once a year, downtown hosts a holiday tree lighting ceremony and every September since 1971 it’s hosted the Mountain View Art & Wine Festival.
+Once a year, downtown hosts a holiday tree lighting ceremony and every September since 1971 – except for a pandemic-induced break in 2020 – it’s hosted the Mountain View Art & Wine Festival.

 Downtown is surrounded by neighborhoods dating back to the early 1900s, classic Victorian and Arts & Crafts homes and small hints of the city’s agricultural past.
 West of El Camino Real the streets lose their gridded pattern, settling into the curved lanes and cul-de-sacs of 1950s and 60s suburbia.
 These neighborhoods were built for the middle class but they’ve become upper-middle-class as Mountain View’s status as a tech mecca has grown.